tna007/Basic-JS/README.md

-# Basic JavaScript practice

-This is a collection of different tasks and practices while I'm studying Full Stack Development at BCH College.
+### This is a collection of different tasks and practices while I'm studying Full Stack Development at BCH College.
 There's no other technologies used than basic HTML5, pure CSS and Vanilla Javascript.

 # [task1-beginner](https://github.com/tna007/Basic-JS/tree/master/task1-beginner)